-6. Cohesion at the Pilgrim PRU
+6. Community Cohesion at the Pilgrim Pathways School

-In line with current equality legislation the Pilgrim PRU determines that a cohesive community is one where:
+In line with current equality legislation the Pilgrim Pathways School determines that a cohesive community is one where:

-- We have a shared vision for all communities, there is an emphasis on articulating what binds communities together rather than what differences divide them, there is a sense of belonging, of identifying with the neighbourhood and of 'looking out for each other' - We have a commitment to equality and social justice - We appreciate the diversity of people's different backgrounds and circumstances to support integration and cohesion in changing societies - We respect that people should have similar life opportunities irrespective of background - We work towards strong and positive relationships being developed between people from different backgrounds in our PRU, our neighbourhood and our workplaces
+- We have a shared vision for all communities, there is an emphasis on articulating what binds communities together rather than what differences divide them, there is a sense of belonging, of identifying with the neighbourhood and of 'looking out for each other' - We have a commitment to equality and social justice - We appreciate the diversity of people's different backgrounds and circumstances to support integration and cohesion in changing societies - We respect that people should have similar life opportunities irrespective of background - We work towards strong and positive relationships being developed between people from different backgrounds in our school, our neighbourhood and our workplaces

-To achieve these goals the Pilgrim PRU aims to:
+To achieve these goals the school aims to:

-- Close the attainment and achievement gap - Develop common values of citizenship based on dialogue, mutual respect and acceptance of diversity - Contribute to building good community relations and challenge all types of discrimination and inequality - Remove the barriers to access, participation, progression, attainment and achievement
+- Close the attainment and achievement gap - Develop common values of citizenship based on dialogue, mutual respect and acceptance of diversity - Contribute to building good community relations and challenge all types of discrimination and inequality

+• Remove the barriers to access, participation, progression, attainment and achievement

 Through teaching, learning and the curriculum we aim to teach pupils to understand others, to promote common values and to value diversity, to promote awareness of Human Rights and of the responsibility to uphold and defend them, to develop the skills of participation and responsible action.
-These values form the basis of the SMSC curriculum taught across all settings with the Pilgrim PRU.
+These values form the basis of the SMSC curriculum taught across all settings with the Pilgrim Pathways School.
 (See SMSC Policy)

-The Pilgrim PRU recognises and values all forms of achievement.
+Pilgrim Pathways School recognises and values all forms of achievement.
 We will monitor and analyse pupil performance by ethnicity, gender, disability and special educational need and take into account any socio-economic circumstances.
 Any disparities identified will be addressed through targeted curriculum planning, teaching and support.

-The Pilgrim PRU provides an appropriate curriculum for pupils of all backgrounds.
-All pupils participate in the mainstream curriculum of the school.
+Pilgrim Pathways School provides an appropriate curriculum for pupils of all backgrounds.
+All pupils participate in the mainstream curriculum of the school, where appropriate and accessible to the individual's needs.
 The curriculum builds on students starting points and is differentiated appropriately to ensure the inclusion of:

-- Boys and girls
+- Boys, girls and other identities

 - Pupils learning English as an additional language

 - Pupils from minority ethnic groups, including travellers

 - Pupils who are gifted and talented

 - Pupils with special educational needs

 - Pupils with a disability

 - Pupils who are in public care

 - Pupils who are at risk of disaffection and exclusion

-- Lesbian, Bisexual, Gay and Trans sexual plus (LBGT)
+- Lesbian, Bisexual, Gay and Trans sexual plus (LBGT+)